The Supreme Court's judgment on deprivation of liberty

 Market Context

-Early Help is about proactively supporting an adults’ wellbeing, identifying, and responding to, emerging problems so that they do not escalate, therefore preventing, reducing or delaying the need for care and support.
+Early Help & Prevention is about proactively supporting an adults’ wellbeing, identifying, and responding to, emerging problems so that they do not escalate, therefore preventing, reducing or delaying the need for care and support.
 It is person-centred, enabling adults to help themselves and overcome difficulties and build resilience.

-It is separate from our legal duties under the Care Act to meet the needs for care and support of eligible adults and to provide support for carers.
+Early Help & Prevention supports and enables the delivery of our legal duties under the Care Act to meet the needs for care and support of eligible adults and to provide support for carers.

-Essex County Council invests in Early Help to support people’s wider wellbeing and to manage demand on the ASC front door, through the commissioning of a number of services.
+Essex County Council invests in Early Help & Prevention to support people’s wider wellbeing and to manage demand on the ASC front door, through the commissioning of a number of services.
 This is in addition to support funded and provided by external partners and organisations both at a countywide and more local footprint.

 Strengthening our Early Help and Prevention offer is a strategic priority for ASC, and as part of this, we work closely with Public Health colleagues and align investment where appropriate.